rramya21/pivot-with-data/README.md

 This is my personal data portfolio where I explore practical business questions using tools like Excel, SQL, and automation platforms such as n8n.
 The goal is to build thoughtful, real-world projects that show how data can be used to uncover insights and improve decision-making.

-## What's included (or coming soon)
+## What's included

 - SQL files for answering business questions and exploring patterns (e.g., churn, retention, customer segments)
-- Excel dashboards using pivot tables, charts, and conditional formatting
+- Excel dashboards using pivot tables, charts, and conditional formatting (Coming Soon)
-- Automation workflows using n8n to streamline reporting or data tasks
+- Automation workflows using n8n to streamline reporting or data tasks (Coming Soon)

 ## Projects (coming together)